-This page was created with the hopes of putting numerous federal and state grant opportunities in one easy to find and accessible site.
-The grants listed are made available annually to municipalities, non-profits, and first response agencies (fire, police, EMS).
+This page was created with the hopes of putting numerous federal, state and local grant opportunities in one easy to find and accessible site.
+Many of the grants listed are made available annually to municipalities, non-profits, and first response agencies (fire, police, EMS).
 Scroll through the opportunities to learn more and find links within each grant listed that will take you to their respective pages to learn more.

 Mr. Thomas E. Guth, Jr.